thegworld/gtx-browser/docs/gpu/gpu_expectation_files.md

 ## Extensions

-In addition to the normal expectation functionality, Chromium has several extensions to the expectation file format.
+In addition to the normal expectation functionality, GTx Browser has several extensions to the expectation file format.

 ### Unexpected Pass Finder Annotations

-Chromium has several unexpected pass finder scripts (sometimes called stale expectation removers) to automatically reclaim test coverage by modifying expectation files.
+GTx Browser has several unexpected pass finder scripts (sometimes called stale expectation removers) to automatically reclaim test coverage by modifying expectation files.
 These mostly work as intended, but can occasionally make changes that don't align with what we actually want.
 Thus, there are several